R0HAN44/Youtube_Clone/README.md

 # Youtube_Clone
-Youtube clone using html css and javascript.
+Youtube clone using html and css.